-Charlie's note was just the first of several requesting additional copies of tain additional copies may do so by calling the CRYPTOLOG office, ext 3957.
+Charlie's note was just the first of several requesting additional copies of article.
+Anyone else wishing to obtain additional copies may do so by calling the CRYPTOLOG office, ext 3957.
 (U)

-n acquaintance once described to me how he had to stand by helplessly while his very own company swelled its ranks with what he terms "nonproductive" people.
+A n acquaintance once described to me how he had to stand by helplessly while his very own company swelled its ranks with what he terms "nonproductive" people.
 He had started the firm himself, to cash in on an idea he had developed for monitoring the public's reaction to TV fare.
 A psychologist, he teamed up with engineers, statisticians, programmers, and others to develop and market the product, which did very well.
 It is now widely accepted by the television industry as one of the most reliable indicators of how well any program is doing.